Skip to Content

 Step 1: Add Your Domain

-1. Go to URL Branding in the dashboard sidebar
+1. Go to Custom Domains in the dashboard sidebar

 Codelloy immediately tries to verify the domain.
-If your DNS record is already configured, the domain activates on the spot and the status shows Activated.
-If DNS hasn’t propagated yet, the domain is saved as Deactivated and you’ll see setup instructions with a Retry Verification button.
+If your DNS record is already configured, the domain activates on the spot and its status shows Active.
+If DNS hasn’t propagated yet, the domain is saved as Pending and you’ll see setup instructions with a Verify button.

 Step 2: Configure DNS